 FIGURE 1: Patuxent River estuary with Chesapeake Bay inset.
-Fixed locations monitored by the Maryland Department of Natural Resources at monthly frequencies are shown along the longitudinal axis with distance from the mouth (km).
+Locations monitored by the Maryland Department of Natural Resources are shown along the longitudinal axis with distance from the mouth (km).
 Study sites are in bold.
 Salinity regions in the Patuxent for the larger Chesapeake Bay area are also shown (TF = tidal fresh, OH = oligohaline, MH = mesohaline).
-See Table 1 for a numeric summary of station characteristics.

 FIGURE 2: Annual, seasonal, and flow differences in chl-a trends at each monitoring station in the Patuxent River Estuary.
 Size and color are proportional medians of ln-chl-a by year, season, and flow categories.
-See Figure 1 for station numbers.

-FIGURE 3: Predicted chl-a from generalized additive models (GAM) and weighted regression (WRTDS) for LE1.2 and TF1.6 stations on the Patuxent River estuary.
+FIGURE 3: Predicted chl-a from generalized additive models (GAM) and weighted regression (WRTDS) for stations LE1.2 and TF1.6.
 Figure 3a shows results at monthly time steps and Figure 3b shows results averaged by year.
 Values in blue are model predictions and values in yellow are flow-normalized predictions.

 FIGURE 4: Seasonal variation from observed and model predictions of chl-a by station.
 Predictions are points by day of year from 1986 to 2014.
 The blue line is a loess (locally estimated) polynomial smooth to characterize the seasonal components.

-FIGURE 5: Comparison of WRTDS and GAMs results at each station (LE1.2, TF1.6) and different time periods.
-Predicted and flow-normalized results are shown.
-Time periods are annual groupings every seven years (top), seasonal groupings by monthly quarters (middle), and flow periods based on quantile distributions from the discharge record (low).
-Regression lines for each model result and 1:1 replacement lines (thin grey) are also shown.
-See Table 6 for parameter estimates of regression comparisons.

-FIGURE 6: Changes in the relationship between chl-a and freshwater inputs (salinity decrease, flow increase) across the time series.
+FIGURE 5: Changes in the relationship between chl-a and freshwater inputs (salinity decrease, flow increase) across the time series.
 Separate panels are shown for each station (LE1.2, TF1.6), model type (GAM, WRTDS), and chosen months.
 Changes over time are shown as different pre- dictions for each year in the time series (1986 to 2014).
 Salinity was used as a tracer of freshwater inputs at LE1.2, whereas the flow record at Bowie, Maryland was used at TF1.6.
-The scales of salinity and flow are reversed for comparison of trends.
-Units are proportions of the total range in the observed data with values in each plot truncated by the monthly 5th and 95th percentiles.
+Axes for salinity and flow are reversed for comparison.
+Units are proportions of the total range in the observed data.

-FIGURE 7: Examples of changing relationships between chl-a (µg/L) and flow (as proportion of the total range) over time (2005–2015) for each simulated time series (Appendix B).
-The plots are based on August predictions from the three WRTDS models and GAMs for each time series to illustrate the simulated relationships between flow and chl-a.
+FIGURE 6: Examples of changing relationships between chl-a (ln-transformed, µg L−1) and flow (ln-transformed, m3 s−1) over time (2005–2015) for each simulated time series (Appendix B).
+The plots are based on August predictions from the three WRTDS models and GAMs for each time series.

+FIGURE 7: Prediction errors of GAMs and WRTDS for different training and validation datasets.
+Datasets were created from a weekly simulated time series (Appendix B) using different split ratios (5% validation and 95% training, 10% validation and 90% training, etc.) and sampling methods of the complete dataset.
+Sampling to create the validation datasets varied from completely random (no blocks) to block sizes of different percentages of the total sample size (10, 50, 100%) required for the split ratio.
+RMSE values are summarized as the median, 5th, and 95th percentile of model results for 1000 repetitions of each dataset type.